 - A diary entry, examining your friendship with Ned.

 - 5 block detailed/colored comic strip with at least 40 characters of text in each box.

 - A script for a short skit about Ned and President Bob, from President Bob’s point of view.

 - SUPER CHALLENGE: Imagine you are President Bob and you are looking for a friend your own age to spend time with.
-Create a handout he could post at the senior center to help him find some friends to hang out with.
+Create a handout you could post at the senior center to help you find some friends to hang out with.